Ryu204/Archetype/README.md

 Processor is used to efficiently iterate and process components data associated with entity.

-To define a processor, you must inherit from `ECS::Processor` with the following constructor syntax:
+To define a processor, you must inherit from `ECS::Processor` with the following constructor syntax (note that the constructor syntax is compulsory because it is used in template):

 ```cpp
 class DerivedProcessor : public ECS::Processor